Linear superposition as a core theorem of quantum empiricism: Numeri

-We now observe that the indication of $\psi$ everywhere in ensemble identities loses both necessity and significance, and the $\psi$"=label becomes a semblance of a dummy index or the unit symbol [\emph{kg}], which can be changed.
-As we omit it, the theory is freed of $\psi$ as of a `calculation unit'.
+We now observe that the indication of $\psi$ everywhere in the identities above loses the necessity, and the $\psi$"=label becomes a semblance of a dummy index or the unit symbol [\textsf{kg}], which can be changed.
+As we omit it, the theory is freed of $\psi$ as a `calculation unit'.
 Then the last relation, as an example, acquires the form of a property between the operator $\msf n$"=symbols \eqref{real'}, if $\{\cup,\circ\}$ are replaced with the symbols of binary operations $\{+,\times\}$:

 Supplementing this relation with other empirically determining properties, one infers that the \emph{unary} operationality of $\oper[-1]n$"=replications \eqref{real'} is \emph{indistinguishable} from the \emph{binary} operationality on their $\msf n$"=symbols.
 The latter, in turn, acquires the multiplicative structure of a commutative group